Tousif18/Aetheria/README.md

 Semantic HTML5: Structured with meaningful HTML tags for better accessibility, maintainability, and search engine optimization.

+Smooth Scroll Navigation: Implemented JavaScript for smooth scrolling between sections when clicking on navigation links.

 🛠️ Technologies Used
 HTML5: The backbone of the page, providing robust structure and content organization.

-CSS3: Utilized for all styling, layout, and the intricate custom animations (@keyframes) that bring the page to life.
+CSS3: Utilized for all styling, layout, and the intricate custom animations (@keyframes).

+JavaScript: For integrating GSAP and handling interactive elements.

+GSAP (GreenSock Animation Platform): A powerful JavaScript animation library used for the Navbar slide-in, Button hover effects, and Scroll-Triggered section animations.

+gsap.min.js

+ScrollTrigger.min.js (GSAP plugin for scroll-based animations)

 Google Fonts (Inter): Imported for a modern, clean, and highly legible typographic style.